Laidback fine-dining that bursts with flavour and personality in chic yet cosy surrounds.

 Echoing the menu, the curry-coloured 40-seater restaurant – dressed in shades of brown, rust and mustard – were designed by Cape Town maestro Liam Mooney, and are as delicious and inspiring as the food.

 The wonderfully local, well-edited wine list tours the Cape from the Cederberg to the Swartland, with some delightfully unexpected gems, such as Botanica Mary Delany (from Citrusdal) thrown in.
-And, like at La Mouette, service is warm, friendly and knowledgeable.
+And, service is warm, friendly and knowledgeable.

 The desert board (R195 for two) is not included in the tasting menu but is an amusing – and decidedly cloying – denouement to a superb meal.